PatrickMennig/photo-log/readme.md

 to arrange the pictures taken in the right order.
 Export them as jpeg images.
 Filenames need to be alphanumerically ordered by the desired order.

-If you have explanatory slides, e.g. in PowerPoint or Keynote, export them as jpeg images too.
+Explanatory slides, e.g. in PowerPoint or Keynote, have to be exported as jpeg images too.
 Filenames need to be alphanumerically ordered by the desired order.
+Each workshop part shoul be introduced by at least one introductory slide.

 Now start the photo-log command line utility and run ```create-stub <path>``` to create a new photo-log directory on your machine at the given path.
 You can use the tilde operator ```~``` to shortcut your home directory (e.g. ```~/Desktop/myworkshop```).

 A json file will be present at the top level of the folder.
 Fill out the details of your workshop and add the parts/sessions to the respective entry in the json file.
+The order of the parts has to be correct.

 Then run ```create-folders <path>```.
-This will create a directory for each workshop session in the json file with three subdirectories: introSlides, results and impressions.
+This will create a directory for each workshop session in the json file with three subdirectories: *introSlides*, *results* and *impressions*.

-Add the explanatory slides images to the introSlides directory.
+Add the explanatory slides images to the *introSlides* directory.
-Add the results images to the results directory and the impressions to the impressions directory.
+Add the results images to the *results* directory and the *impressions* to the impressions directory.

 Then run ```create-log <path>``` and wait some time.
 The command line utility will create two pdf files, one containing all images and one that contains all but the impression images.

 **Be happy that you just saved two hours of your life!**